LemonPy29/LemonPy29.github.io/pyro-models/mcmc_example.md

 Which is an intractable integral.
 This is just to estimate one parameter, so we can imagine what could happen when there is a bunch of them.

-Given this problem, we're going to review the Markov Chain Monte Carlo algorithm, that allow us to approximate those distributions and sample from them.
+Given this problem, we're going to review the Markov Chain Monte Carlo (MCMC) algorithm, that allow us to approximate those distributions and sample from them.
 Even though MCMC is pretty old, still remains as the way to go to resolve this problem.
 Popular packages, such as facebook prophet, were developed using